8 of the Best Travel-Friendly Vibrators to Pack for Your Next Vacation

 Best Extra Large Butt Plugs

 I never recommend starting out with large toys when you’re new to anal play.
 However, once you’ve got a bit of experience under your belt, you might be curious about larger toys.
-These extra large butt plugs – all at least 5″ in usable length and at least 2″ in diameter – are great choices for advanced players seeking a challenge.
+These extra large butt plugs – each at least 5″ in usable length and at least 2″ in diameter – are great choices for advanced players seeking a challenge.

-Best Slimline Butt Plugs
+Best Slimline Anal Plugs

 Slimmer butt plugs are great for beginners, for all-day wear… and just for anyone who prefers a smaller toy.
 These are some of the best butt plugs with a diameter of less than 1″ at the widest point.